Team Ditcheat's superb team of riders

-Sam heads up our jockey team.
-With over 450 winners to his name including six Grade One winners and four Cheltenham Festival winners he is already established as one of the best jockeys riding today.
+With over 550 winners to his name including seven Grade One winners and four Cheltenham Festival winners he is already established as one of the best jockeys riding today.
 Originally from Naunton in Gloucestershire Sam is the son of Gold Cup winning trainer Nigel Twiston-Davies with whom he has achieved some notable career highs.
 Sam broke on to the scene as an amateur when landing the Cheltenham Foxhunters aboard Baby Run in 2010 before turning professional at the end of that season.

 A Conditional Jockey’s title quickly followed, in a season that saw him claim the prestigious Paddy Power Gold Cup and the Becher Chase along the way.
 More recently Sam has played a key role in some memorable victories for Team Ditcheat.
 He recorded his first winner for us at Wetherby in November 2013 shortly before steering the legendary Tidal Bay to victory in the Grade Two West Yorkshire Hurdle on the same card.
 Sam rode over 100 winners in one season for the first time in the 2013/14 season and recorded his first success as number one jockey at Manor Farm Stables aboard Pressies Girl in May 2014.

-Sean capped a brilliant first season as a conditional jockey by winning the bet365 Gold Cup at Sandown on Just A Par on the final day of the campaign for two of the yard’s long standing owners Paul Barber and Graham Roach.
+Sean capped a brilliant first season as a conditional jockey by winning the bet365 Gold Cup at Sandown on Just A Par on the final day of the campaign for two of the yard’s long standing owners Paul Barber and the late Graham Roach.

 Sean was also crowned champion conditional at 17 in April 2015 with 51 winners despite missing around six weeks with injury mid season.
 Further highlights included a treble at Chepstow on Welsh Grand National day and another notable treble at Haydock.